MaximDieball/BeepoPy/README.md

 Example tasks and solutions can be found in the documentation.

+HOW TO RUN:
+To execute the project, install one of the project folders and run the program inside the folder.

 THIS IS ONLY A SCHOOL/PERSONAL PROJECT

 THE CODE IS STILL IN AN EARLY PHASE OF DEVELOPMENT